Major Work Activity B – Performs fabrication

 select and use tools and equipment |

-tools and equipment are selected and used according to job requirements |
+tools and equipment are selected and used according to project requirements |

 confirm size and weight of equipment and materials to be supported |

-size and weight of equipment and materials to be supported are confirmed according to manufacturers’ specifications and trade standards |
+size and weight of equipment and materials to be supported are confirmed according to manufacturers’ specifications and standards |

 confirm materials and components |

-materials and components are confirmed based on isolation and seismic restraint requirements and according to job specifications |
+materials and components are confirmed based on isolation and seismic restraint requirements and according to project specifications |

 select hangers and supports |

-hangers and supports are selected for size and load of air and material handling systems according to job specifications, industry standards and jurisdictional regulations |
+hangers and supports are selected for size and load of air and material handling systems according to project specifications, standards and jurisdictional regulations |

-confirm number of hangers |
+confirm number and spacing of hangers |

-required number and spacing of hangers for specified length of air and material handling systems are confirmed according to trade standards and specifications |
+required number and spacing of hangers for specified length of air and material handling systems are confirmed according to standards and project specifications |

 confirm location for required installation |

-location is confirmed according to drawings and manufacturers’ specifications |
+location is confirmed according to drawings, standards and equipment manufacturers’ specifications |

 perform layout for hanger systems, supports and bases |